arribass/Salesforce-Notes/PD1/PlatformDeveloperI.md

 E.g: check if user can update the Company field on the Lead object:Schema.sObjectType.Lead.fields.Company.isUpdateable()

 ### Given a scenario, display and use a custom user interface components, including Lightning Components, Flow, and Visualforce
+to-do
 Que es wire

 Importante que el accountid se pasa con dolar $

+NavigationMixin correct usage añadir snippet
 ### Describe the use cases and best practices for Lightning Web Component events
 to-do aqui leer el topic

 Types of Events:

+To expose an event within a Custom Page use event and schema to-do

 ### Given a scenario, implement Apex to work with various types of page components, including Lightning Components, Flow, Next Best Actions, etc.